-The Mamiya C330 is used with a selection of interchangeable lenses:
+The Mamiya C330 has a range of interchangeable lenses:

 80mm f2.8 blue dot: Is the lens I use the most.
 The blue dot means it is fitted with the latest of the two Seiko shutters fitted in the all black lenses.
 It gives crispy sharp images and produces great results with colour transparency film.

 135mm f4.5: Great portrait lens.
 Produces a pleasant bokeh for head or head and shoulders portrait.
-(The portrait below of Lee Harwood was taken on this lens.)
+(The portrait below of Lee Harwood was taken on on a 135mm lens.)

 180mm f4.5 Super: doesn’t require long bellows extension as it is a ‘telephoto’ lens as opposed to being a ‘long lens’.
 Aperture from f4.5 to f45.
 Shutter speeds up to 1/500th second.

-Lens hood for 180mm and 250mm lens: An all metal construction lens hood, Made in Japan.
+Lens hood for the f4.5 180mm and the f6.8 250mm lens: An all metal construction lens hood, Made in Japan.
 I have never come across a 250mm lens for the Mamiya.

-Lens hood for 80mm lens: Metal finish with a square opening reminiscent of the Leica lens hood.
+Lens hood for 80mm lens: Metal finish with a square opening much like the Leica lens hood.
+48mm diameter.

 Focusing screens There are seven different types of focusing screen made of acrylic resin.
 They are: Type A: Matte.
 Type A2: Matte for wide angle lens.
 Type B: Rangefinder Spot 4º.
 Type B2:Rangefinder Spot 6º.
 Type C: Microprism.
 Type D: Cross Hair.
 Type E: Rangefinder Spot/Microprism.